A New TV Channel Wants to Book Boob Jobs

 The app enables potential patients to look through videos, upload questions, peruse articles that help them understand what to expect and lessening the mystery and fear that can surround any hospital visit using web, mobile and now Apple TV from the safety of their couch.
 Surgeons will be rated on the patient’s procedural needs, the doctor’s skill and the desired outcome.
 PSN could become a Yelp for surgeons which has positive and negative issues for the industry.
 The developers are already working on adding elements that utilize Augmented Reality and Virtual Reality technologies that will add further functionality within the next 12 months.
 Imagine entering a virtual consultation room guided by your own personal patient care coordinator who is focused on explaining all of your cosmetic options.

 In a world where Botched can thrive for multiple seasons, this app might actually be useful.
 A few doctors, Forbes notes, have already endorsed the technology.
-Of course, reserving your Apple TV for strict Netflix-binging purposes is also your inalienable right.
+Of course, reserving your Apple TV for strict Netflix-bingeing purposes is also your inalienable right.

 Comments